 - Review the treatment options available for nasal bone and septal fractures.

-- Describe the interprofessional team strategies for improving care coordination and communication to advance and improve outcomes.
+- Describe interprofessional team strategies for improving care coordination and communication to advance and improve outcomes.

-The nasal bones are the most frequently fractured in the maxillofacial area due to both the relative weakness of the bones, and the outward projection of the nose on the face.
-Nasal septal fractures have been associated with nasal bone fractures in 42% to 96% of patients.
-Nasal bone and septal fractures have an impact not only on cosmetic appearance but also on functional nasal breathing as well.
+The nasal bones are the most frequently fractured bones in the maxillofacial area due to their relative weakness and the outward projection of the nose on the face.
+Nasal septal fractures have been associated with nasal bone fractures in 42% to 96% of cases.
+Nasal bone and septal fractures have an impact not only on cosmetic appearance but also on nasal airway function as well.

-The structural support of the nose is comprised mainly of cartilage, bone, and skin.
-The paired nasal bones are attached to the frontal bone superiorly and the frontal process of the maxilla on either side laterally.
-They are attached to the nasofrontal and nasomaxillary suture lines, respectively.
+The structural support of the nose is composed mainly of cartilage, bone, and skin.
+The paired nasal bones are attached to the frontal bone superiorly and the frontal processes of the maxillae laterally, at the nasofrontal and nasomaxillary suture lines, respectively.
 The nasal bones tend to be thicker above the level of the medial canthus.

-The nasal septum is comprised posteriorly of bone and anteriorly of cartilage.
-The perpendicular plate of the ethmoid bone superiorly and the vomer inferiorly, make up the bony septum.
+The nasal septum consists of bone posteriorly and cartilage anteriorly.
+The perpendicular plate of the ethmoid bone superiorly and the vomer inferiorly make up the bony septum.
 These fuse with the quadrangular cartilage, which makes up the anterior portion of the nasal septum.
 The quadrangular cartilage provides support for the nasal dorsum from the keystone area to the supratip of the nose.
-This keystone area is a major structural support of the middle one-third of the nose.
-The upper lateral cartilages fuse to the cartilaginous septum, which is firmly attached to the perpendicular plate of the ethmoid bone.
-The final element of the keystone area is the attachment of the upper lateral cartilages to the nasal bony vault.
+This keystone area is a major structural support of the middle one-third of the nose, constituting the 10-15 mm of bony-cartilaginous septal junction immediately inferior to the rhinion.
+At the level of the keystone, the upper lateral cartilages articulate with the caudal edges of the nasal bones; the upper lateral cartilages are also attached to the dorsal margin of the cartilaginous septum, which is firmly adherent to the perpendicular plate of the ethmoid bone.
 The septum is attached to the nasal floor anteriorly at the nasal spine and posteriorly at the nasal crest of the maxilla and palatine bones.

 Nasal bones can be fractured by a variety of traumas to the maxillofacial skeleton.
 The most common causes of nasal bone fractures globally are interpersonal violence, motor vehicle accidents, sporting accidents, and falls.
 In North America, traffic accidents account for more nasal bone fractures than interpersonal violence.
 In children, the most common cause tends to be sporting accidents or motor vehicle accidents, depending on the source.
 Interestingly, ball-related sports such as soccer, basketball, baseball, and rugby have a higher incidence of nasal bone fractures compared to fighting-related sports.

 Nasal bone and septal fractures are much more common in men and boys compared to women and girls.
 This has been attributed to the higher incidence of interpersonal violence between males.
-Incidence of nasal bone fractures peak in the second and third decades of life.
-On a national level, rates of nasal bone and other facial fractures have steadily increased since 2000, but rates of repair have remained stable, suggesting an increase in nonoperative fracture patterns as well as increased use of computed tomography (CT) imaging to help guide management.
+Incidence of nasal bone fractures peaks in the second and third decades of life.
+In the United States, rates of nasal bone and other facial fractures have steadily increased since 2000, but rates of repair have remained stable, potentially suggesting an increase in nonoperative fracture pattern frequency, a trend towards more conservative management, and increased use of computed tomography (CT) imaging to help guide management.

-No classification of nasal bone fractures has been collectively established, but generally, a frontal or side impact to the nose induces a fracture of the nasal bones and/or nasal septum.
+Generally, a frontal or lateral to the nose is more likely to cause a fracture of the nasal bones and/or nasal septum.
 Fractures can be unilateral or bilateral, nondisplaced or severely depressed, greenstick, or comminuted.
-Fractures may involve the nasal bones, nasal cartilage, septal cartilage, as well as the surrounding facial skeleton in more severe injuries.
+Fractures may involve the nasal bones, nasal cartilage, septal cartilage, and even the surrounding facial skeleton in more severe injuries with higher energy impacts.

 History and Physical

-Patients who have undergone trauma to the maxillofacial region should first have a primary trauma survey performed, addressing Airway, Breathing, and Circulation, and Disability.
+Patients who have undergone trauma to the maxillofacial region should first have a primary trauma survey performed, addressing airway, breathing, circulation, and disability.
 After life-threatening issues have been addressed, a thorough history and secondary physical examination may be performed.

-It is important first to delineate the mechanism of trauma to the maxillofacial region.
-Higher impact injuries, as seen in motor vehicle accidents, are prone to more severe injuries and may be associated with multiple facial fractures.
+It is essential first to determine the mechanism of trauma to the maxillofacial region.
+Higher energy impact traumas, as seen in motor vehicle accidents, are liable to produce more severe injuries and may be associated with multiple facial fractures.
 The direction of impact may be important to understand the underlying fracture pattern better.
 Lateral blows tend to cause an infracture on the impacted side and outfracture on the opposite side, while impact directed straight onto the nasal dorsum tends to cause splaying outfractures of the bilateral nasal bones.
 It is also essential to get a sense of premorbid appearance.
-Patients should be asked if they notice an obvious deviation or deformity compared to before the injury.
-Difficulty breathing through either side of the nose should be explored, as this can signify injury to the nasal septum.
-The patient should also be questioned on any prior nasal trauma or surgeries.
-Symptoms that may indicate more extensive injuries include telecanthus, diplopia, loss of vision, clear rhinorrhea, malocclusion, facial weakness, or numbness.
+Patients should be asked if they notice obvious deviation or deformity compared to before the injury.
+Difficulty breathing through either side of the nose should be assessed, as this can signify injury to the nasal septum or intranasal edema.
+The patient should also be questioned regarding any prior nasal trauma or surgeries.
+Symptoms that may indicate more extensive injuries include telecanthus, diplopia, vision loss, clear rhinorrhea, malocclusion, facial weakness, and facial numbness.

-Physical examination should include a thorough examination of the entire head and neck region to include skin, ocular examination, otoscopic exam, intraoral, and intranasal examination.
-A complete examination of the nasal dorsum and nasal cavity should be performed with the aid of a headlamp as well as a nasal speculum or rigid endoscope.
+Physical examination should include a thorough assessment of the entire head and neck region, including skin, eye, ear, intraoral, and intranasal examinations.
+A complete evaluation of the nasal dorsum and nasal cavity should be performed with the aid of a headlamp as well as a nasal speculum or rigid endoscope.
 The external nose should be closely evaluated for the presence of lacerations and exposed bone or cartilage.
 Any deviation of the bony nasal pyramid should be documented.
-Increased intercanthal distance suggests a nasoorbitoethmoid fracture.
-The nasal tip should be palpated to assess for adequate support, and the nasal dorsum should be evaluated for a saddle-nose deformity, which indicates significant septal fracture or dislocation.
-An intranasal examination should first rule out a septal hematoma, which is seen as a fluctuant red or blue discoloration along the nasal septum.
-This submucoperichondrial collection of blood needs an urgent incision and drainage to prevent abscess development and/or septal cartilaginous necrosis, which may occur within 24 hours.
-Over time, the resulting cartilage necrosis leads to septal perforation or saddle nose deformity.
-Significant dislocations of the septum should be noted, and any intranasal lacerations or mucosal disruptions should be noted as well.
-Care should be taken to inspect for clear rhinorrhea, which may suggest a cerebrospinal fluid (CSF) leak.
+A post-traumatically increased intercanthal distance suggests the presence of a nasoorbitoethmoid fracture.
+The nasal tip should be palpated to assess for adequate support, and the nasal dorsum should undergo evaluation for a saddle nose deformity, which may indicate significant septal fracture or dislocation.
+An intranasal examination should first rule out a septal hematoma, which appears as a fluctuant red or blue discoloration along the nasal septum.
+This submucoperichondrial collection of blood requires prompt incision and drainage to prevent abscess development and/or septal cartilage necrosis, which may occur within as little as 24 hours.
+Over time, the resulting cartilage necrosis may lead to septal perforation and/or saddle nose deformity.
+Significant dislocations of the septum should be noted, and any intranasal lacerations or mucosal disruptions should be documented as well.
+Care should be taken to inspect for clear rhinorrhea, suggesting a cerebrospinal fluid (CSF) leak.

 Imaging is generally not warranted for simple nasal bone fractures.
 Plain film X-rays are not typically useful.
-A CT scan without intravenous contrast of the facial bones is the gold standard for evaluation of bony trauma of the maxillofacial area if there is a concern for more extensive facial injuries.
-Concerning symptoms, as previously noted, should prompt providers to order imaging.
-More recently, ultrasonography has been explored to help aid in the diagnosis of nasal bone fractures but proved inferior to CT.
+A CT scan without intravenous contrast of the facial bones is the gold standard for evaluating bony trauma of the maxillofacial area if there is a concern for more extensive facial injuries.
+Concerning symptoms, as previously noted, should prompt imaging studies.
+More recently, the role of ultrasonography to aid in the diagnosis of nasal bone fractures has been studied but has thus far proved inferior to CT scanning.

-Laboratory evaluation is generally not required in a simple nasal bone fracture or septal hematoma.
-A complete blood count and coagulation studies may be considered in patients with epistaxis who have lost a considerable amount of blood or who take anticoagulant medication.
-Patients with persistent clear rhinorrhea can have this collected and sent for beta-2-transferrin, which can be used to help confirm a CSF leak.
+Laboratory evaluation is generally not required in the case of a simple nasal bone fracture or septal hematoma.
+Complete blood count and coagulation studies may be a consideration in patients with epistaxis who have lost a considerable amount of blood or take anticoagulant medication.
+Patients with persistent clear rhinorrhea can have the fluid collected and sent for beta-2-transferrin, which can be used to help confirm or rule out the presence of a CSF leak.